zcomputerwiz/littlelambocoin/CONTRIBUTING.md

 We ask that external contributors create a fork of the `main` branch for any feature work they wish to take on.

-Members of the Littlelambocoin organization may create feature branches from the `main` branch.
+Members of the LittleLamboCoin organization may create feature branches from the `main` branch.

-In the event an emergency fix is required for the release version of Littlelambocoin, members of the Littlelambocoin organization will create a feature branch from the current release branch `1.0.0`.
+In the event an emergency fix is required for the release version of LittleLamboCoin, members of the LittleLamboCoin organization will create a feature branch from the current release branch `1.0.0`.

 ## Branching Strategy